Melisaysnuh/Word-Web/README.md

 # Project Name

 **Description**:
 Word web is a game for word lovers and puzzle-heads.
-See how many different words you can make using a 7-letter Pangram.
-Get extra points if you guess the pangram, and become a BLACK WIDOW!
+See how many different words you can make using a 7-letter isogram.
+Get extra points if you guess the isogram, and become a BLACK WIDOW!

 ---